defi-wonderland/aztec-benchmark/README.md

 ```

 **Note:** Your benchmark code needs a valid Aztec project setup to interact with contracts.
+Your `BenchmarkBase` implementation is responsible for constructing the `ContractFunctionInteraction` objects.
+If you provide a `NamedBenchmarkedInteraction` object, its `name` field will be used in reports.
+If you provide a plain `ContractFunctionInteraction`, the tool will attempt to derive a name from the interaction (e.g., the method name).

 ---

 ## Benchmark Output

 Your `BenchmarkBase` implementation is responsible for measuring and outputting performance data (e.g., as JSON).
 The comparison action uses this output.
+Each entry in the output will be identified by the custom `name` you provided (if any) or the auto-derived name.

 ---